Romanowsky stain: Polychromed methylene blue

 Romanowsky-type stains can be made from either a combination of pure dyes, or from methylene blue that has been subject to oxidative demethylation, which results in the breakdown of methylene blue into multiple other stains, some of which are necessary to produce the Romanowsky effect.
 Methylene blue that has undergone this oxidative process is known as "polychromed methylene blue".
 Polychromed methylene blue may contain up to 11 dyes, including methylene blue, azure A, azure B, azure C, thionine, methylene violet Bernthesen, methyl thionoline and thionoline.
 The exact composition of polychromed methylene blue depends on the method used, and even batches of the stain from the same manufacturer may vary in composition.

+Common method of rapid oxidation uses increasing pH of the solution with potassium carbonate and boiling it, which introduces atmospheric oxygen.
+Other methods have been employed, as well, such as oxidation in acidic medium with dichromate anion.

 Although azure B and eosin have been shown to be the required components to produce the Romanowsky effect, these stains in their pure forms have not always been used in the formulation of the staining solutions.
 The original sources of azure B (one of the oxidation products of methylene blue) were from polychromed methylene blue solutions, which were treated with oxidizing agents or allowed to naturally age in the case of Romanowsky.
 Ernst Malachowsky in 1891 was the first to purposely polychrome methylene blue for use in a Romanowsky-type stain.

 Types

-May-Grünwald-Giemsa

-The May-Grünwald-Giemsa stain is a two step procedure that includes first staining with May-Grünwald stain, which does not produce the Romanowsky effect, followed by staining the Giemsa stain which does produce the Romanowsky effect.

-Wright's and Wright-Giemsa stains
+Wright stain

 Wright's stain can be used alone or in combination with the Giemsa stain, which is known as the Wright-Giemsa stain.
 Wright's stain is named after James Homer Wright who in 1902 published a method using heat to produce polychromed methylene blue, which is combined with eosin Y. The polychromed methylene blue is combined with eosin and allowed to precipitate, forming an eosinate which is redissolved in methanol.
 The addition of Giemsa to Wright's stain increases the brightness of the "reddish-purple" color of the cytoplasmic granules.
 The Wright's and Wright-Giemsa stains are two of the Romanowsky-type stains in common use in the United States and are mainly used for the staining of blood and bone marrow films.

+Jenner stain

+Jenner's stain is used in microscopy for staining blood smears.
+The stain is dark blue and results in very observable clearly stained nucleus.